certsocietegenerale/abuse_finder/README.md

 ## Installation

-You can install this using pip:
+You can install the latest version using pip:

-    $ pip install abuse_finder
+    $ python -m pip install git+https://github.com/certsocietegenerale/abuse_finder.git

 Or from the source code: